MenteaXML/xslt3testbed/README.md

 JATS is good project for this since:

-- JATS is the medium of exchange, and of archiving, for published scientific journal articles (and more)
+- JATS is in wide use as the medium of exchange, and of archiving, for published scientific journal articles (and more)
 - It has the Goldilocks factor of not being too large (it's not as large as DocBook or TEI) nor too small (it's also not a toy)
 - There's lots of sample data available
 - There's existing XSLT 1.0 stylesheets